William P. Hobby

-William Pettus Hobby (March 26, 1878 – June 7, 1964) was known as the publisher/owner of the Beaumont Enterprise when he entered politics and the Democratic Party.
-Elected in 1914 as Lieutenant Governor of Texas, in 1917 he succeeded to become 27th Governor of the U.S. state of Texas, after James Edward "Pa" Ferguson was impeached and forced to resign.
-In 1918, Hobby won the office in his own right, serving a full term.
+William Pettus Hobby (March 26, 1878 – June 7, 1964) was an American politician, journalist, and publisher who served as the 27th governor of Texas from 1917 to 1921.
+A member of the Democratic Party, he served as the 24th lieutenant governor of Texas from 1915 to 1917.
+Hobby was the publisher and owner of the Beaumont Enterprise when he entered politics and the Democratic Party.

+After James E. Ferguson was impeached and forced to resign, Hobby assumed the governorship.
+In 1918, he won the office in his own right, serving a full term.
 In 1924, Hobby lost the Democratic primary to Miriam A. Ferguson, wife of "Pa" Ferguson and she was elected to the governorship.
 Hobby returned to publishing, and in 1924 was chosen as president of the Houston Post.
 He later served as chairman of the board of the Houston Post Company, which had also acquired radio and TV stations.

+A progressive Democrat, Hobby proposed a number of progressive measures during his time as governor such as legislation to provide a minimum wage and to improve housing conditions for renters and tenants.

 Early life

 Born in 1878 in Moscow, Texas, Hobby attended local public schools.

 He started working at the age of 17 as a circulation clerk for the Houston Post in 1895.
 Several years later, he was promoted to business writer in August 1901.
 In 1907, he left the Post to become manager and part owner of the Beaumont Enterprise.
 He acquired the entire paper shortly thereafter.